 Shipping records from 1952 refer to the institution as the 'Murray Dwyer Memorial Orphanage, Mayfield'.

-In the early 1960s the congregate accommodation at the Mayfield Home closed and the service was renamed the Murray Dwyer Group Homes under the direction of Centacare Newcastle.
+In the early 1960s the congregate accommodation at the Mayfield Home closed and the service was relocated and renamed the Murray Dwyer Group Homes under the direction of Centacare Newcastle.
 The service closed in 1979.

 Murray-Dwyer Boys' Home records are managed by CatholicCare Hunter-Manning Social Services.
 This agency has developed a database which lists the name of the child in care, their date of admission and discharge, and a cross reference to the surviving original records.

-Cite this: http://www.findandconnect.gov.au/guide/ref/NE00118
+Cite this: https://www.findandconnect.gov.au/guide/nsw/NE00118

 First published by the Find & Connect Web Resource Project for the Commonwealth of Australia, 2011

-Except where otherwise noted, content on this site is licensed under a Attribution-NonCommercial-ShareAlike 3.0 Unported License
+Except where otherwise noted, content on this site is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License